Khwe language: Classification

-Khwe is a member of the Khoe language family.
+Khwe is a member of the Khoe branch of the larger Khoe-Kwadi language family.

-The 2000 meeting of the Working Group of Indigenous Minorities in South Africa (WIMSA) produced the Penduka Declaration on the Standardisation of Ju and Khoe Languages, which recommends Khwe be classified as part of the Central Khoe-San family, a cluster language comprising Khwe, ǁAni and Buga.
+In 2000, the meeting of the Working Group of Indigenous Minorities in South Africa (WIMSA) produced the Penduka Declaration on the Standardisation of Ju and Khoe Languages, which recommends Khwe be classified as part of the Central Khoe-San family, a cluster language comprising Khwe, ǁAni and Buga.

 Khwe is the preferred spelling as recommended by the Penduka Declaration, but the language is also referred to as Kxoe, Khoe-dam and Khwedam.
 Barakwena, Barakwengo and Mbarakwena refer to speakers of the language and are considered pejorative.

-Other names and spellings of ǁAni include ǀAnda, Gǀanda, Handá, Gani and Tanne with various combinations of -kwe/khwe/khoe and -dam.
+Other names and spellings of ǁAni include ǀ᪶Anda, Gǀanda, Handá, Gani and Tanne with various combinations of -kwe/khwe/khoe and -dam.